 The real estate and lending market was shut down.
 Banks were collapsing and values quickly plummeted, leaving investors and speculators in a whirlwind of loss.
 “2008 and 2009 were the worst two years of my life, not because I wasn’t making the money I once was, but because of the losses my closest and dearest friends suffered.
 I had ulcers over it, I couldn’t sleep at night, and it was by far the worst feeling I’d ever had.
 To make matters worse, it was out of my control,” Jason says.

 The punches continued to come.
 Jason had opened a mortgage brokerage at the end of 2007, and when the collapse hit he had over 26 employees to think about.
 In addition, he’d also opened a marketing company called Creative Market Solutions with his business partner James Wexler, which employed a team of engineers out of the Ukraine and Philippines.
-“I would help my guys build websites, landing pages, create java scripts and HTML codes with them.
-We would then trigger our leads into a software we’d created that verified an accurate lead, which would then distribute to our LO’s in real-time.
+“I would help my guys build websites, landing pages, create java scripts and html codes with them.
+We would then trigger our leads into a software we’d created that verified an accurate lead, which would then distribute to our LO’s in real time.
 The system was genius, the timing was not.
 We bought huge databases and sent our marketing to millions of homeowners across the country.
 We generated thousands of mortgage leads.
-It was a 24/7 job–I had to manage our team overseas in the midnight hours through Skype and instant messaging,” Jason says.
+It was a 24/7 job–I had to manage our team overseas in the midnight hours though Skype and instant messaging,” Jason says.
 “It was a ton of work, but without Creative Marketing Solutions, we never would’ve made it through 2008.
 It was the smartest business move I ever made.”

 2009 was a hit-or-miss year.
 “There were good months, and there were bad months.
 Although we had to downsize, given the state of the economy, the companies did better than most.”